 max_length argument for

-For the moment don't worry too much about the field definitions that use
+For the moment, don't worry about

-In addition, notice the Django model in listing 1 has the
+In addition, notice the Django

 id field is a

-creates an integer database column that increments automatically.
+creates an integer table column that increments automatically.
 For

-Store record the
+Store record, the

-id field is set to 1 by the database and for the second
+id field is set to 1 by the database, for the second

 Store record the database sets the